 Just installing Microsoft Teams in your environment is the beginning.
 You need a fully optimized and high performance from Microsoft Teams so your remote knowledge workers stay productive and efficient.
 At Exoprise, we offer two ways to monitor Teams, synthetic and real user monitoring (RUM) that forms part of our Digital Experience Monitoring strategy.

 Synthetic Transaction Monitoring to Optimize Network Traffic and Connectivity

 CloudReady synthetic monitoring delivers Teams metrics data in real-time, enabling IT to easily estimate availability and performance.
 Below is a screenshot that shows exactly what readings are for these critical metrics.
 Companies can confidently respond to whether they are effectively monitoring remote, WFH, and branch office employee experience needs.

 By using sensors at strategic vantage points that are met every few minutes, CloudReady captures real-time end-to-end communication statistics 24*7 and 365 days a year.
 The number of sensors a company needs to deploy depends on how far it needs to cast a network to raise the alarm about any problems.

 IT can start immediately by simply deploying a few sensors in the data center, at headquarters, or for remote employees from any Windows machine on any network.
 If a problem happens and there are no issues reported from vantage points, then Microsoft is the main culprit.

-Always Be Monitoring for Teams Performance Issues
+Always Be Monitoring to Improve Teams Performance

 Testing before changes (for baselines), after changes (to confirm if any new network upgrades improved or broke the benchmark), and continuous monitoring in production, becomes a central part of IT monitoring strategy.